hatchcredit/AndroidTechScreen/README.md

 We'll save ~5 min at the beginning + end for hellos, howdy-do's, and questions.

+The Mobile@Nearside promises:
-The Mobile@Nearside promise: we won't ask you to solve any problems that you learned in Data Structures & Algorithms class.

-The task at hand will be a straightforward programming problem for which there is an iterative solution that can be obtained in less than 30 lines of code.
+- we won't ask you to solve any problems that you learned in Data Structures & Algorithms class.
+The prompt will be a straightforward programming problem for which there is an iterative solution that can be obtained in less than 30 lines of code.
+- we won't evaluate your choice of language or framework (Java vs. Kotlin, Rx vs. Coroutines), we care about solving the problem!
+- it's an open-book test; you'd use Google on the job, no reason you can't use it here!

 Other than that, you'll have to wait and see! 😁